aminzadenoori/Automatic-Prompt-Engineering-the-Case-of-Requirements-Classification-Replication-Package/README.md

 - **`iterative_ape_classification.py`**: The main script implementing the algorithm.
 - **`promise-reclass.csv`**: The dataset file (not included; you need to provide it).
 - **`requirements.txt`**: Contains the list of required Python libraries.
+- **`prompts.txt`**: Contains all the prompt templates used for classification, including system prompts, zero-shot, few-shot, chain-of-thought, and optimized prompts.

 ---